codeandfire/movievecs/README.md

     np.dot(params['user_vecs'][u], params['movie_vecs'][m])
 )
 ```
-In [clustering.md](clustering.md), I discuss a clustering experiment on the movie vectors which yields very interesting results.
+[Here](clustering/clustering.md), I discuss a clustering experiment on the movie vectors which yields very interesting results.

 More details on both the scripts (`extract.sh` and  `train.py`) are given in the [Details](#details) section below.